 You can run, swim, jump, drive, fire, hide, and even die during the game similar to the real world.

-Using realistic properties including residential apartments, warehouses, bridges, dockyards, trees, vehicles, farms, towers, weaponry, and overall environment makes people feel that they are a part of the actual gameplay.
+Using realistic properties including residential apartments, warehouses, bridges, dockyards, trees, vehicles, farms, towers, weaponry, and the overall environment makes people feel that they are a part of the actual gameplay.

 3. Engaging Elements